Truthkey/Birth-by-Sleep-Superboss-Mod/README.md

 https://mega.nz/file/2KwwFRDS#SiFGprhihpmhoFS90OzJYUWfM451p5Kw2r1aM8_4hLU

 # Common issues
+- **Network desynchronizations can end up in bosses behaving incorrectly or breaking the actual fight (sometimes making them harder because of it).**

+- While 3 slots commands can be used, be wary that they can cause random crashes due to extra RAM being used.

 Greatest foes:
 - First round boss can have disappearing effects on clients.

 Dark Menace:
 - Final round boss can cause crashes at random or have disappearing effects on clients.

-- While 3 slots commands can be used, be wary that they can cause random crashes due to extra RAM being used.

-- Network desynchronizations can end up in bosses behaving incorrectly (sometimes making them harder because of it).
+Ultimate Duo:
 - During Ultimate Duo, No Heart can take a while to begin moving.

 # Testers
 Huge thank you to the following people who helped test the mod: